The Flume Gorge

 A stunning natural wonder in Franconia Notch State Park

-The Flume Gorge has been approved to open for Summer 2020 by The Governor's Task force on Reopening, Governor Sununu and the NH Department of Health and Human Services, under Modified Operating Rules.
+The Flume Gorge was approved to open for Summer 2020 by The Governor's Task force on Reopening, Governor Sununu and the NH Department of Health and Human Services, under Modified Operating Rules.

 Operating Dates & Times:

-The last available time slot for admission is 4pm - 5pm.
-No entry will be permitted after 5pm.
+The last time slot for admission will be 3pm - 4pm.
+No entry will be permitted after 4pm.

 Reservations for admission can ONLY be made ONLINE, in ADVANCE.